MobMonRob/JViconDataStream2/ViconDataStreamClientSDK64/ViconDataStreamClientSDK/swig/readme.txt

-in the folder the code would be generated
+in the folder the java files would be generated